 - Golgi apparatus was discovered in the year 1898 by an Italian biologist Camillo Golgi.

 Structure of Golgi Apparatus

-- Under the electron microscope the Golgi apparatus is seen to be composed of stacks of flattened structures which contains numerous vesicles containing secretory granules.
+- Under the electron microscope, the Golgi apparatus is seen to be composed of stacks of flattened structures that contain numerous vesicles containing secretory granules.

 - It is the simplest unit of the Golgi apparatus is the cisterna.

-- Cisternae (about 1 μm in diameter) are central, flattened, plate-like or saucer-like closed compartments which are held in parallel bundles or stacks one above the other.
+- Cisternae (about 1 μm in diameter) are central, flattened, plate-like or saucer-like closed compartments that are held in parallel bundles or stacks one above the other.

-- In each stack, cisternae are separated by a space of 20 to 30 nm which may contain rod-like elements or fibres.
+- In each stack, cisternae are separated by a space of 20 to 30 nm which may contain rod-like elements or fibers.

 - Each stack of cisternae forms a dictyosome which may contain 5 to 6 Golgi cisternae in animal cells or 20 or more cisternae in plant cells.